Site icon CathNews New Zealand

 Father Timothy Radcliffe, a Dominican theologian, has called on the Synod of Bishops to embrace openness, warning against fear of change and/or stagnation.

-Speaking at a retreat on 30th September to launch the second session of the Synod on Synodality, Radcliffe emphasised the importance of listening to the Holy Spirit and avoiding the temptation to cling to either the past or radical reform.
+Speaking at a retreat on 30th September to launch the second session of the Synod on Synodality, Radcliffe emphasised the importance of listening to the Holy Spirit and avoiding the temptation to cling to either the past or to radical reform.

 Addressing the 368 synod members gathered at the Vatican for a two-day retreat, Radcliffe urged honesty, telling them that the “indestructible peace” given by the risen Christ “does not mean that we live in perfect harmony.